-The Midnight Library is a multi-award-winning novel by Matt Haig about a woman who suffers from low mental health, and gets to see what life would be like had she made different choices in the past.
+For something deeply profound, consider The Midnight Library, a multi-award-winning novel by Matt Haig about a woman who suffers from low mental health, and gets to see what life would be like had she made different choices in the past.

 I loved this book so much and highly recommend it to anyone that might underestimate the importance of thinking on the bright side of life, and appreciating what you have.

 When the protagonist Nora decides to end her life, she is taken to a place called The Midnight Library where she can choose a book, which has thousands of books about her life but with one thing different.

 As she begins to read each book, she sees a different future each time.
 Each is beautiful and terrible in its own way…